IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 site.
 Complete [Class 1](../course/class-01-safe-access.md) first so that the credential and host-verification rules are clear.

+> **Recommended for most users:** use **VS Code with Remote - SSH** as your
+> everyday interface for writing code, editing configuration, using Git,
+> reading logs, and preparing analyses.
+Use the RCC transfer service for large
+> data movement, and submit computation through Slurm.
+Opening a remote VS Code
+> window does not create a compute allocation.

 ## Request an RCC account

 Use the RCC Admin request flow when it is available.
 If your project still